|►||Talk to an Adviser|

 |►||JSIS Main Home|

-Applications for Teaching Assistant (TA) positions in the Jackson School for the 2013-14 academic year will be available in late 2012.
-The due date for applications will be January 31, 2013.
+Applications for Teaching Assistant (TA) positions in the Jackson School for the 2014-15 academic year will be available be available in the first week of December 2013.
+The due date for applications will be January 31, 2014 by 5:00 P.M.
+(PST)

 The Jackson School administers a range of fellowships, including Foreign Language and Area Studies (FLAS) awards; many are open to application from prospective first-year students.
 Applicants to JSIS degree programs must file a fellowship application in addition to their application for admission.
 For details see